the-events-calendar/the-events-calendar/readme.txt

 = [5.1.0] 2023-06-06 =

 * Feature - Replace Freemius with Telemetry - an in-house info system.
 [TEC-4700]
-* Feature - Add architecture for adding our plugins to the Site Health admin page.
+* Feature - Add plugin info to Site Health admin page.
 [TEC-4701]
 * Fix - Elementor and other themes would inadvertently override styles on the tickets button, when the global styles were set.
 This hardens the common button (rsv/ticket button) styles a bit more.
 [TEC-4794]
 * Fix - Added option to disable pagination on the Month and Week views to address issue of missing events.
 [TEC-4615]
 * Fix - Avoid SQL error when filtering by Series in Custom Tables v1 context.
 [ET-1486]